tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

   | ``excitontransport`` : Exciton transport model

-  | ``macrostrain`` : Calculation of Elastic deformations in heterostructures
+  | ``elasticity`` : Calculation of Elastic deformations in heterostructures

-  | ``efaschroedinger`` : Envelop Function Approximation (EFA) solution of single particle
-    Schroedinger equation for electrons and holes
+  | ``efaschroedinger`` : Envelop Function Approximation (EFA) solution of single particle Schroedinger equation for electrons and holes

-  | ``quantumdensity`` : Calculation of quantum density of electrons and holes.

   | ``quantumdispersion`` : Dispersion of quantized states in k space